 In software design, there is a natural place to allocate memory and a natural place to free it, often in the same function.
 The memory is allocated early on, and freed when all the work is done.
 A function that creates a tree node, for example, will allocate the memory.
 Later, there will be a function to free the entire tree.
 It’s all pretty simple .

 The key to managing memory is well-organized code.
 A great deal of software programming is managing data and the operations on that data.
 If knowing when to free memory is hard because of disorganized code, there will surely be bigger problems that have nothing to do with managing memory.

 In my 40+ years of coding, I’ve seen a lot of messy code.
 Usually this was the result of converting code from one form to another until the desired results were reached.
-This is stream of consciousness software development, and while I write in a stream of consciousness, it is not how I program.
+This is stream of consciousness software development, and while I write with in a stream of consciousness, it is not how I program.

 The best way to design systems is to make a layer of primitives to support the real task at hand.
 Then write that task.
 This is true of any language.

 C doesn’t have garbage control because we don’t need it.
 Malloc’ing and freeing memory is just too simple to bother with the extra code, data space, and unexpected delays.
 It’s just easy.